 How did things turn out?
 With attentive care, really well.
 Fortunately, Fred now experiences both comfort and excellent vision with scleral lenses.

-The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates offers scleral lenses to patients from New York City, The East Side, Roslyn, New York City, and throughout New York.
+Drs.
+Farkas, Kassalow, Resnick & Associates offers scleral lenses to patients from New York City, Roslyn, Long Island, New York City, and throughout New York.